michael-rowe/ai-in-hpe/setting-up.md

 It takes a couple of minutes for your updates to be converted and pushed to the Github Pages site for the project.

-- Go to https://michael-rowe.github.io/ai-in-hpe//your-name to check that your new file has been correctly uploaded.
+- Go to [https://michael-rowe.github.io/ai-in-hpe/](https://michael-rowe.github.io/ai-in-hpe/)**your-name** to check that your new file has been correctly uploaded.
+Make sure you replace "your-name" with the name you used to create the new file.
 - Again, don't worry about how it looks.
 Once you've set up VS Code, and learned a bit of markdown, you can make it look almost any way you want.